wso2/docs-is/en/docs/learn/multi-attribute-login.md

 5. Add Regular Expression for Allowed Claims.

-   Once you have configured WSO2 Identity Server for multi attribute login, you need to provide regular expression for multi attribute allowed claims.
-Some claims already have a default regex, if not you need to provide it under the claim edit window.
+   Once you have configured WSO2 Identity Server for multi attribute login, you need to provide the regular expression for multi attribute allowed claims.
+Some claims already have a default regex.
+If not, you need to provide it under the claim edit window.
    Select claim from claim list and open the Edit window.
 Then enter the Regex pattern under Regular Expression field.

    ![adding-regex-pattern-to-claims](../assets/img/learn/multi-attribute-login/adding-regex-pattern-to-claim.png)